Joaquim09Castro/TODO_app/README.md

 > Node is a runtime built to develop the application's back end in JavaScript language.
 >
 > You can search for your preferable form of download [here](https://nodejs.org/en/download/).

+* A Postgres database

+> You can use a database located on your own machine.
+>
+> or
+>
+> Use a database from a hosting service provider (the heroku instance of this app uses [ElephantSQL](https://www.elephantsql.com/))

 ### Installation